Google Apps facilitates collaboration and communication between faculty and students, staff and students, and students and students.

 - Blogger: Collaborate in writing and publishing a group blog or other social web content

-The last five features listed above can be found in the Google Apps menu by clicking More -> Even more.
+The last five features listed above can be found in the Google Apps menu by clicking More, and then Even more.
 Others include Google Books and Google Earth/SketchUp.
 We invite everyone to explore the options available.